On the Weyl problem for complete surfaces in the hyperbolic and anti-de Sitter spaces: Convex domains in hyperbolic space

 \subsection{Fuchsian results}

 Special cases of the questions considered in the previous section are known to hold for surfaces that are invariant under a Fuchsian group action --- that is, a group action that leaves invariant a plane.
 This happens when the two metrics $h_-$ and $h_+$ considered above are identical.
-Existence and uniqueness results of this type were obtained for the third fundamental form of smooth surfaces in $\HH^3$ in \cite{iie}, and for the induced metrics on polyhedral surfaces in e.g. \cite{fillastre2,fillastre3,fillastre4,leibon1}.
+Existence and uniqueness results of this type were obtained for the third fundamental form of smooth surfaces in $\HH^3$ in \cite{iie}, and for the induced metrics and dihedral angles on polyhedral surfaces in e.g. \cite{fillastre2,fillastre3,fillastre4,leibon1,prosanov:ideal} and even for general convex surfaces in Fuchsian manifolds \cite{prosanov:fuchsian}.

 Another relatively simple setting is that of surfaces invariant under a parabolic group action.
 This corresponds geometrically to the universal cover of a surface embedded in a ``cusp'', a hyperbolic manifold homeomorphic to $T^2\times \R$, where $T^2$ is the torus.
 See for instance \cite{fillastre-izmestiev}.